tmichel/tmichel.github.io/README.md

 * _drafts/
 * images/

 All other directories and files are MIT Licensed.
-Feel free to use the HTML and CSS as you please.
-If you do use them, a link back to http://github.com/mojombo/jekyll would be appreciated, but is not required.